 SECTION 13.1.(a) G.S.
-90A-47.4 reads as rewritten: "§ 90A-47.4.
-Fees: certificate renewals.
+90A-47.4 reads as rewritten:

+"§ 90A-47.4.
+Fees; certificate renewals.

-- (a) An applicant for certification under this Part shall pay a fee of twenty-five dollars (\$25.00) eighty-five dollars (\$85.00) for the examination and the certificate. - (\$10.00). twenty-five dollars (\$25.00).
-A certificate holder who fails to renew the certificate and pay the renewal fee within 30 days of its expiration shall be required to take and pass the examination for certification pay the required renewal fee and a late application penalty equivalent to twice the annual renewal fee in order to renew the certificate." - SECTION 13.1.(b) This section becomes effective July 1, 2023.
+(a) An applicant for certification under this Part shall pay a fee of twenty-five dollars (\$25.00) eighty-five dollars (\$85.00) for the examination and the certificate.

+(b) The certificate shall be renewed annually upon payment of a renewal fee of ten dollars (\$10.00).
+A certificate holder who fails to renew the certificate and pay the renewal fee within 30 days of its expiration shall be required to take and pass the examination for certification in order to renew the certificate.twenty-five dollars (\$25.00) no later than December 31.
+Certificates that are not renewed when due shall be invalid.
+To renew a certificate that has been invalid for less than 12 months, the certificate holder shall pay the required renewal fee and a late application fee equivalent to twice the annual renewal fee in order to renew the certificate.
+All penalties that have been assessed since the certificate was last renewed shall be paid and all accrued continuing education requirements shall be met.
+To renew a certificate that has been invalid for more than 12 months, the operator shall be required to make a passing score on an examination for certification."

+SECTION 13.1.(b) This section becomes effective July 1, 2023.